 We have parent and child SSIS packages.
-Both the packages are using environment variable configuration to get the confuguration database and sql configuration to get the further configuration property.
-Both the packages have sql authentication and package protection level is “EncryptSensitiveWithUserKey”.
-Both the packages run as expected in development environment but when moved to QA, even though the child package executed successfully the “Execute Package Task” reports failure making the parent package fail.
+Both the packages were using environment variable configuration and sql configuration to get the further configuration property.
+Sql authentication and package protection level is set to “EncryptSensitiveWithUserKey” for parent and child packages.
+Both the packages run as expected in development environment.
+When we moved packages to QA, even though the child package executed successfully the “Execute Package Task” reported failure.
+It caused parent package to fail.

 Failed to decrypt protected XML node “DTS:Password” with error 0x8009000B “Key not valid for use in specified state

 Later on, it gets the connection string from configuration and successfully executes.